 Similar to pre-grant re-examination, any person may file a post-grant request for re-examination of a patent, and the Commissioner may re-examine a patent without being requested to do so11.

 The grounds available for post-grant re-examination are the same as those available under revocation (see below).
-Again re-examination proceedings are ex-partes proceedings, and the requestor plays no further part once the request for re-examination and associated documents are filed.
+Again re-examination proceedings are ex-partes proceedings, and the requester plays no further part once the request for re-examination and associated documents are filed.

 Similar to pre-grant re-examination, post-grant re-examination is subordinate to revocation proceedings, whether existing, or commenced after re-examination was requested.
 Also, as per pre-grant re-examination, the Commissioner is not required to conduct a re-examination if the Commissioner considers that all of the issues raised in relation to the request are the same, or substantially the same, as those raised in a previous proceeding (re-examination, opposition or revocation), and may also refuse to consider any issue that the Commissioner considers is the same, or substantially the same, as an issue raised in a previous proceeding.

 Revocation by Court